Nonstop Active Routing Concepts

-The routing (or switching) platform processes on the master Routing Engine (such as the chassis process [chassisd] and the routing protocol process [rpd]) start.
+The routing (or switching) platform processes on the primary Routing Engine (such as the chassis process [chassisd] and the routing protocol process [rpd]) start.

-The Packet Forwarding Engine starts and connects to the master Routing Engine.
+The Packet Forwarding Engine starts and connects to the primary Routing Engine.

 All state information is updated in the system.